CrossR/rockbox_db_py/README.md

     - This is REALLY useful for things like the genre, where you can "canonicalize" a list of genres to a single genre, significantly reducing the entries in the database.

+# Current Caveats

+There is a few caveats to be aware of, as this is a work in progress:

+ - This is a brand new database every time.
+You aren't keeping around any of your stats, ratings, playtimes etc. from the old database.
+   - This is mostly a design choice for now...I use last.fm etc to track those things, so didn't see the point in trying to keep them around.
+Some partial support may be possible, but I haven't really looked into it yet.

+ - The main "build_db.py" script currently assumes a 1:1 mapping between the music files on your device and the files in your music collection.
+   - I.e. it assumes that if you have a file at "F:/Music/Artist/Album/Song.mp3", then that is the same file as "/Music/Artist/Album/Song.mp3" on your device.
+   - If you have a more complex setup, you can potentially make changes to the `build_db.py` script to handle that, but you will need to have some programmatic way to keep the two in sync.

+ - There isn't really any extensive testing done yet.
+I've used it, it works for my and my music, but other setups may not work.
+If you find something that doesn't work, please report it as an issue on GitHub, and I will try to fix it.

+ - I'm not 100% sure my comment parsing code is working properly.
+The DB works on my iPod Classic 5, but the comments values in some places (even in regular Rockbox) are non-sensical.
+I don't care about comments, so I haven't looked into it in a lot of detail, and the DB works fine, so it isn't a priority.

 # Installation